petekeller2/Epilogue-Starter-Kit/src/resources/readme.md

 through the userGroupXrefs resource.
 Users can have many groups through group xrefs.

 The enabled bit in `-----|-c---|----|-----` enables group permissions.
-Group permissions are ORed with each other and regular resource permissions.
+Group permissions are bitwise ORed with each other and regular resource permissions.

 For example, if a group resource called City has the following regular
  permissions: